 I am a park ranger in charge of research and public use in Karukinka Park.
 I have been there since 2011.
 Director of Tourism at Fundación Hach Saye since 2022.
 I love the biodiversity of Tierra del Fuego, especially its bird life and its ancestral culture.

+An itinerant lawyer, she has lived in various parts of Chile (including Puerto Williams and Punta Arenas) and South America.
+With experience in various areas of law, she is passionate about the relationship between people and their environment, the care of the environment and the promotion of clean energy.
 She is currently a member of the Chilean Geothermal Council, to integrate and raise awareness of grassroots renewable energies (which do not require any injection of fossil fuels to operate).

 Audiovisual producer for 30 years, documentary work in the last 10 years, currently Director of the communications area of Fundación Prisma Austral, carrying out several scientific campaigns in the Southern Andes, and documentaries of the Magallanes region.